The Principles of PNI have been summarised and form the basic building blocks of the PNI Awareness Test.

-- We can help or harm ourselves by the way we think, feel, and act.
+- We can help or harm ourselves by how we think, feel, and act.

 - We remain open to self-connection, change and development, and innovative forms of self-care.

-- We make time to slow down, and combine our mind, body, spirit, soul.
+- We make time to slow down and combine our mind, body, spirit, and soul.

-We can control the way we think, feel and act by understanding a range of self-interventions.
+We can control how we think, feel and act by understanding a range of self-interventions.

-- Choose to be supported while remaining independent.
+- Choose to be supported while remaining self-supportive.

 - Gain the skill of relaxation, meditation and mindfulness.